-Millie and Clay happy to hike | Pequea, PAOne of the most endearing qualities of a dog is their happy nature.
+And, if all else fails just include moments that make you smile.
+One of the greatest parts of being a pet owner is that they love us for who we are.
 Research shows that dogs have a similar neurological to humans when they see friends.
-So that grinning and tail wagging when they see you aren’t all about reward and loyalty.
+So that grinning and tail wagging when they see you isn’t just about a canine instinct regarding reward and loyalty.
 Your pet is truly happy to see you.
-Include candid shots of your happy friend like Millie and Clay on a hike.
+Add the photos that capture those perfect doggy smiles and puppy mishaps to bring you joy.

 With Mimeo Photos, you can customize a specific calendar date with a photo and text.
 These can be holidays or any other day.
-For example, National Dog Day and Mackie’s annual road trip are in the month of August.
+For example, highlighting National Dog Day in the month of August fits the context of a pet calendar.
 Some other ideas to include in your dog calendar are: